-The root zone Key Signing Key (KSK) is changing, or rolling, on 11 October 2017.
+The root zone Key Signing Key (KSK) is changing, or rolling, in the near future.
 Operators of recursive resolvers with DNSSEC validation enabled will need to ensure that their systems are updated with the new root zone KSK configured as a trust anchor before that date.
 If a recursive resolver supports RFC 5011, "Automated Updates of DNS Security (DNSSEC) Trust Anchors", and this feature is properly configured, the new KSK should automatically be installed as a trust anchor and DNSSEC validation should continue without problems.

-If a validating resolver's implementation or configuration of the RFC 5011 automated trust anchor update protocol is incorrect for any reason, then its configuration might not be properly updated during the root zone KSK roll and resolution would fail after 11 October 2017.
+If a validating resolver's implementation or configuration of the RFC 5011 automated trust anchor update protocol is incorrect for any reason, then its configuration might not be properly updated during the root zone KSK roll and resolution would fail after the roll.

 This testbed allows operators of validating resolvers to test their implementation and confirm its ability to properly follow a KSK roll and update its trust anchor configuration.

 Please read both of these pages before starting to use the testbed.
 This test tool assumes that you understand the upcoming KSK change, and at least some about RFC 5011.